American Girl: Online marketing and philanthropy

 American Girl launched Innerstar University, an online virtual world featuring the My American Girl contemporary doll line, on July 13, 2010.
-Access to the online world is via a Campus Guide, bundled with the purchase of a My American Girl doll, which contains an access code for the creation of a doll avatar that then navigates to various games, shops, and challenges offered on the virtual campus of Innerstar U. In 2015, when My American Girl dolls were changed to Truly Me dolls, this website was closed down.
+Access to the online world was via a Campus Guide, bundled with the purchase of a My American Girl doll, which contained an access code for the creation of a doll avatar that then navigated to various games, shops, and challenges offered on the virtual campus of Innerstar U. In 2015, when the My American Girl line was renamed Truly Me, the Innerstar University website was shut down.
 The launch was simultaneous with Shine on Now, a fund-raising effort for Kids In Distressed Situations, National Association of Children's Hospitals and Related Institutions, National Wildlife Federation, and Save the Children charities.
 The company has also donated "almost $500,000" over several years to national non-profit homeless housing group HomeAid.
-These contributions are mainly through its Project Playhouse program.
+These contributions are mainly through its Project Playhouse program.The American Girl company donates returned merchandise to the Madison Children's Museum, who sells the products at an annual benefit sale for the American Girl Fund for Children.

+Global Relevance

+Culturally, American Girl is firmly rooted in American historical contexts and belief systems.
+However, this inherent patriotism prevents the brand from appealing to a global market and attracting international consumers.
+Moreover, the majority of American Girl products, specifically their films and literature are monolingual, thus limiting multilingual communities from engaging with the brand, while simultaneously fortifying English as the apparent ‘norm’.